How to Double Your Rental Income with Furnished Rentals

 One way to find tenants is through old-fashioned relationship building.
 The idea is to find a large corporation or institution to tap into.
 For example, you could reach out to a nearby university’s student housing department, a hospital’s housing coordinator, or a corporation’s human resources manager and ask if they are in need of short-term housing.

-Fortunately, with the advent of the Internet, finding tenants is much easier than the old-school cold-calling of the past.
+Fortunately, with the advent of the Internet, finding tenants and increasing your rental income is much easier than the old-school cold-calling of the past.
 There are distribution portals online you can leverage.
-Example of these distribution portals, Kimberly said, “You’ve got HomeSuite, you’ve got AirBnB, you’ve got Booking.com, you’ve got HomeAway.
+Kimberly offered examples of these distribution portals, “You’ve got HomeSuite, you’ve got AirBnB, you’ve got Booking.com, you’ve got HomeAway.
 All these guys are just starting to think, ‘How do we best service the needs of the business traveler?’
 So in the short run, you want to be in all those places.”

-Another great resource is a creation of Kimberly’s called Corporate Housing By Owner.
+Another great resource for finding renters and increasing your real estate investment income is a creation of Kimberly’s called Corporate Housing By Owner.
 “For the last 8 years, Corporate Housing By Owner has created an annual report,” Kimberly said.
 “You can get it on Amazon.com or you can register for free at CorporateHousingByOwner.com and you can download it for free.
 And it will tell you – we asked hundreds of people across the country, ‘How do you market your furnished rentals and where do you get your best results from?’
 We have 8 years of data in that report and [you should] start by just reading the details.”

 Who Manages the Furnished Units?